-Chris Stockdale is a biodynamic farmer in Herefordshire, presently Chairman of the Biodynamic Association Council and Vice Chair of the European Livestock Alliance.
-He brings his long experience of farming, working as a trustee and in other types of caring organisations.
+A biodynamic farmer in Herefordshire, presently Chairman of the Biodynamic Association Council and Vice Chair of the European Livestock Alliance, Chris Stockdale brings his long experience of farming, working as a trustee and in other types of caring organisations.
 Chris is the Custodian Trustee Director of the Biodynamic Land Trust nominated to the Biodynamic Land Trust Board by the Biodynamic Agricultural Association.

 Gabriel Kaye, Project Director

-Journalist and communications consultant, Elisabeth was appointed in February 2017 to lead the Biodynamic Land Trust’s communications programme.
-An award-winning food blogger, Elisabeth is a previous editor of the Soil Association.
+Recruited in February 2017 to lead the Biodynamic Land Trust’s communications programme, Elisabeth is a journalist and communications consultant for green and ethical companies and causes.
+An award-winning campaigning food blogger, Elisabeth is a previous editor of the Soil Association.

-After four years of founding the Biodynamic Land Trust, it was with great gratitude, admiration and fondness that the Biodynamic Land Trust Directors have accepted Martin Large’s resignation as founding Executive Director.
+After four years of establishing the Biodynamic Land Trust, it was with great gratitude, admiration and fondness that the Biodynamic Land Trust Directors accepted Martin Large’s resignation as founding Executive Director.

-Martin is a director of Stroud Common Wealth Ltd, founded in 1999 to develop co-operatives, small businesses and community land trusts.
-He provided technical assistance to the Fordhall Farm community buyout in 2005/6, helped set up Gloucestershire Land for People CLT, and was the chair of the CLT National Demonstration Project 2007/9.
-Martin is also a Director/founder of Stroud Woodlands Co-op and a director of Stockwood Community Benefit Society Ltd. Martin is a founder publisher/director of Hawthorn Press Ltd, and is a visiting lecturer at the University of Kent and a long time supporter of Biodynamics.
+A director of Stroud Common Wealth Ltd founded in 1999 to develop co-operatives, small businesses and community land trusts, Martin provided technical assistance to the Fordhall Farm community buyout in 2005/6, helped set up Gloucestershire Land for People CLT, and was chair of the CLT National Demonstration Project 2007/9.
+Martin is also a Director/founder of Stroud Woodlands Co-op and a director of Stockwood Community Benefit Society Ltd. Martin is a founder publisher/director of Hawthorn Press Ltd, a visiting lecturer at the University of Kent and a long time supporter of biodynamic food and farming.